rwaskiewicz/factory-mate/README.md

 @FactoryMateAware
 export class GroceryItemFactory {
-    // The @FactoryMateAware annotation will automatically call the define() funtion at runtime public define() {
+    // The @FactoryMateAware annotation will automatically call the define() function at runtime public define() {
         FactoryMate.define(GroceryItem, (): GroceryItem => {
             const groceryItem = new GroceryItem();